aromartins/GlassCeiling/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to GlassCeiling

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thanks for your interest in contributing to Glassceiling :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+We are working on a professional development platform for women professionals, focused on workplace reviews and network building, toward breaking through the glass ceiling together.

+If you are someone with website developping experience who considers that closing the professional development gap between men and women is due yesterday (!), please read our contributor guidelines on how we can work together to shatter the glassceiling!

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+>This document is a set of guidelines for contributing to GlassCeiling on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)